 Best of all, I use a very clever trick I learned from the comments of a New York Times recipe that makes the cooking process a snap!
 No more constant stirring, no more overly lumpy, goopy polenta.
 So thanks to Mary K for her brilliant method that I’m about to share with you.

-First, a primer on polenta.
-Polenta refers to the Italian dish of cornmeal boiled in liquid to a creamy, porridge-like consistency.
+Polenta is an Italian dish of cornmeal boiled in liquid to a creamy, porridge-like consistency.
 Polenta is typically consumed in this thick, porridge-like state or sliced and deep-fried.
-Polenta is hearty, rich, and creamy, with tender but not gritty grains of cornmeal.
+It’s hearty, rich, and creamy, with tender but not gritty grains of cornmeal.

 Key Ingredients